Multiseat configuration: History

 Other solutions appeared in 2003, such Svetoslav Slavtchev, Aivils Stoss and James Simmons worked, with the evdev and Faketty approach modifying the Linux kernel and letting more than one user independently use the same machine.
 In that time, the Linux Console Project also proposed an idea to use multiple independent consoles and then multiple independent keyboards and mice in a project called "Backstreet Ruby".
 Backstreet Ruby is a kernel patch for the Linux kernel.
 It is a back port to Linux-2.4 of the Ruby kernel tree.
 The aim of the Linux Console developers is to enhance and reorganize the input, the console and the framebuffer subsystems in the Linux kernel, so they can work independent from each other and to allow multi-desktop operation.
 The Backstreet Ruby idea was never finished.

 In 2005, the C3SL team (Center for Scientific Computing and Free Software), from the Federal University of Parana in Brazil, created a solution based on nested display servers, such as Xnest and Xephyr.
 With this solution, each nested display server runs in each screen of a host display server (e.g. Xorg) and a modification to the nested servers let each one exclusively acquire its mouse and keyboard.
 In 2008, the C3SL group released the Multiseat Display Manager (MDM) to ease the process of installation and configuration of a multiseat box.
 This group, also in 2008, conceived a live-CD for test purposes.

 In 2007, NComputing entered the market with a Windows-based multiseat product, the X-series or Xtenda system, which uses a PCI add-in card to connect terminal units containing video, keyboard, mouse, and audio jacks, allowing 3 to 6 additional user seats to be added to a PC.
 The X-series also offered Linux compatibility.

 In 2010, Microsoft began offering Windows MultiPoint Server, allowing one machine to host multiple users utilizing separate graphics cards and peripherals.

 Automatic multiseat with USB docking stations is a feature of Fedora 17.

+In 2022, a GitHub user named Garlett created a multiseat script based on DRM leasing that runs a separate instance of LabWC for each seat.
+This approach requires no nesting and only needs one video card.